• Skip to primary navigation

 Aperol Substitute

 There are several aperitif options that have a bitter flavor that could take the place of Aperol.
 Look for things that are similar in color and have notes of citrus and herbs.
 I suggest heading to a store like Total Wine and browsing the shelves.
-Luxardo Aperitivo would work as would Campari.

 If you didn't want to buy another liquor, you could maybe do a mix of fresh orange and grapefruit juice plus a splash of gin.
 I have not tried this but it may give you the vibe.
 Gin would have the herbal elements (add a few dashes of bitters too!) and the orange and grapefruit would give you the bitter citrus.

-How to Make the perfect Italian Spritz
+How to Make the Perfect Italian Spritz

 girl pouring Aperol into a jigger.